shininglite/quizchallenge/README.md

 how to dynamically manipulate the Document Object Model using JavaScript or jQuery.

-how to use Local Storage to store data in the browser, persistently, meaning data will be available to the application even after the browser window is closed.
+how to use Local Storage to store data in the browser, persistently, meaning that the data will be available to the application even after the browser window is closed.

 ### How to Use this Project